Cheetah (1989 film)

 Cheetah, also known as Cheetah and Friends, is a 1989 American family drama film from Walt Disney Pictures starring Keith Coogan and Lucy Deakins.
 This motion picture was loosely based on Alan Caillou's novel The Cheetahs.
 It was shot in Nairobi, Kenya.
 This motion picture features the phrase "Hakuna matata" which became famous when Disney released The Lion King five years later.
 It was first screened alongside a re-issue of the 1948 animated short, Mickey and the Seal.

 Plot

-Los Angeles siblings Ted and Susan Johnson join their parents in Kenya where their father, Earl, works at a NASA tracking station, and their mother, Jean, works at a clinic.
-Ted's dreams of roughing it on the Savannah are squashed when their mother leads him into a house that looks like it belongs in Pasadena, California.
-Although she forbids her children to explore, Ted and Susan sneak out to a nearby watering hole, where they meet a friendly Masai boy named Morogo.
-Morogo shows the siblings the wildlife of Kenya and they teach him how to play video games.
-One day, their mother comes home to discover Morogo in her home and they convince their parents that Morogo will keep them safe, which their parents reluctantly agree.
+Los Angeles siblings Ted and Susan Johnson join their parents on a six-month vacation in Kenya where their father, Earl, works at a NASA tracking station, and their mother, Jean, works at a clinic.
+Although Jean forbids Ted and Susan from exploring, the pair sneak out to a nearby watering hole, where they meet a friendly Masai boy named Morogo.
+Morogo shows the siblings the wildlife of Kenya and they teach him how to play video games and sports.
+One day, their mother comes home to discover Morogo in her home and they convince their parents that Morogo will keep them safe, to which their parents reluctantly agree.

-One day, after the trio play soccer and Morogo retrieves the ball from a sleeping rhino, Morogo's father, Kipoin scolds him for neglecting his goat herding duties and Morogo says that he will take care of his duties, but he has been learning new stuff from his friends, to which he detests about his new friends, because they are different.
-Later, the trio comes across a cheetah cub whose mother has been killed by a poacher.
-Susan insists they take the cub home as it's the only way for her to survive and their parents reluctantly decide to keep her, where she becomes the household pet.
-Six months later, however, the Johnson family convince the children to free Duma and train her to hunt according to the advice of an Australian game warden named Larry before their vacation is over.
+One day, after Morogo retrieves Ted and Susan's soccer ball from a sleeping rhino, Morogo's father, Kipoin scolds him for neglecting his goat herding duties.
+Morogo says that he will take care of his duties, but mentions that he has been learning new stuff from his friends.
+His father replies that he detests Morogo's new friends, because they are different.
+Later, the children comes across a female cheetah cub whose mother has been killed by a poacher and Susan decides that they should take the cub home as it is the only way for her to survive.
+After convincing their parents to keep the cheetah, they name her Duma and she becomes the household pet.
+Six months later, the Johnson parents convince the children to free Duma and train her to hunt according to the advice of a game warden named Larry before their vacation is over.